apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

   on the client is already making use of the standard Java system property.
   Default is `null`.

+- `keyStoreAlias`

+  When used on an `acceptor` this is the alias to select from the SSL key store (specified via `keyStorePath`) to present to the client when it connects.

+  When used on a `connector` this is the alias to select from the SSL key store (specified via `keyStorePath`) to present to the server when the client connects to it.
+This is only relevant for a `connector` when using 2-way SSL (i.e. mutual authentication).

+  Default is `null`.

 - `trustStorePath`

   When used on an `acceptor` this is the path to the server-side SSL key store